bcgsc/TMBur/README.md

 `queue` appropriately.
 All of the available executors with instructions for what to put in the
 `nextflow.config` file are here: (https://www.nextflow.io/docs/latest/executor.html)

+To run any of hte panel estiamtes for TMB a VCF containing known COSMIC variants must be supplied.
+This is not distributed inside the container in order to comply with COSMIC licensing rules.

 **To run the pipeline you can start with this command**:
 ```
 nextflow run fastq_to_TMB.nf